djalbat/occam-ide/README.md

 1. **Editing** Add support for multiple cursors, folding, multiline indentation and streamlined comments.
 This entails, amongst other things, overriding the default undo and redo functionality.
 The is also the possibility to improve the user experience for larger documents by incremental rendering.
 Finally, there still remains a problem with deferred events.

 2. **Sessions** Broken since moving the concurrency server to a lambda, this can be fixed by using Redis rather than storing shared documents in memory.
-The session pane will also need to be altered along much the same lines as the projects pane.
 There are also bugs relating to leaving sessions and selection timeouts that need to be fixed.
+Hopefully Redis' logging functionality, whatever it turns out to be, with help remedy this.

 3. **Verification** Halfway to completiion, with verification when publishing already done.
-A more or less complete verifier needs to verify not just at meta level.
-There also needs to be some improvement in the indexing.
-An acid test would be verifying induction, both the proof of its rule and its application.
+A more or less complete verifier should verify not just at the meta level.
+An acid test would be verifying induction, both the proof of its rule and its application to, say, a proof that all natural numbers are either even on odd.

-4. **Projects pane** Add functionality to rename existing files and directories as well as add new ones.
-This requires entries in the explorer to be selectable as well as a redesign of the projects pane to include a bar with the requisite icons.
+4. **Indexing** This needs to be improveed in order to support labels with terms.
+A likely side effect of this work will be the ditching of overlay tokens.
+This work will be related to the rendering changes.

 5. **Directed graphs** Devise an algorithm based on the Pearce-Kelly algorithm that supports cycles.
 The current implementation tacks cyclic edges onto the side of the aforementioned algorithm, and is surprisingly complicated.
 Better to extend the existing algorithm and write a short paper.
 Also, test the other graph algorithms.

-6. **Worker threads for custom grammars** Currently combined custom grammars are re-calculated whenever non-trivial changes are made to BNF or lexical pattern files.
-Whilst the custom grammars functionality is gratifyingly fast, re-calculating on nearly every key press nonetheless interferes a little with the user experience.
-So these calculations can be carried out in a worker thread.
-This could also pave the way for verification to be integrated with the IDE.

-7. **Rewrite the left recursion elimination paper** Hardly a necessity.
+6. **Rewrite the left recursion elimination paper** Hardly a necessity.
 However, the current paper is now woefully out of date and, besides, the exercise will afford the chance for one last critical evaluation of the algorithm.
 Whilst there are no certainties, the algorithm is too complex for a correctness proof, for example, nonetheless it would be good to at least try to put this one to bed.

 There is no particular order and some items, for example editing, can be considered as desirable rather than strictly necessary.
 The last item can be expended considerably but perhaps a first goal would be to just get verification working in memory, so to speak.